ndswimming92/boxed2Built/docs/HEADER_STRUCTURE_ANALYSIS.md

 #### **About Page Structure:**
 ```
-H1: About Your Spring Hill Handyman Services – Furniture Assembly Specialists
+H1: About Boxed2Built – Furniture Assembly in Spring Hill, TN
 ├── H2: Meet the Owner
 ├── H2: Our Mission
 ├── H2: Why We Exist